Need a Private Tutor?

 “This can only happen if the teacher is committed to it.
 When I cast my mind back on happy maths memories, I remember

 passionate, engaging teachers, including one who gave a maths lesson entirely based on soft caramels!
 The personality of the teacher is really important in maths lessons.”
-3) Overcoming your Fear of Maths with a Specialised Textbook
+3) Use a Specialised Maths Textbook

 When the school method fails a student, his maths books and homework assignments are no more than a representation of his suffering and psychological blockage.